Tripp Gibson

-Hal Harrison Gibson III, known as Tripp Gibson (born August 5, 1981), is an American Major League Baseball umpire who wears uniform number 73.
+Hal Harrison “Tripp” Gibson III (born August 5, 1981), is an American Major League Baseball umpire who wears uniform number 73.
 Gibson's first Major League game was July 8, 2013, at Chase Field in Phoenix, Arizona.
 He was promoted to a full-time position in January 2015.
 Prior to his hiring, he worked as a substitute teacher during the offseason.

 Gibson worked his first postseason in 2017, umpiring in the 2017 American League Wild Card Game.